 I am the border

-“Mi Tular” in ancient Etruscan means “I am the limit.”
+“Mi Tular” in ancient Etruscan means “I am the border.”
 In this strip of frozen land nestled in the Arctic Ocean, polar bears and men compete for an invisible line.
-The word “Tular” brings to mind the myth of Ultima Thule, the farthermost island of the known world.
+The word “Tular” brings to mind the myth of Ultima Thule, the furthermost island of the known world.

-The Svalbard Islands in the Arctic Ocean archipelago is the northernmost permanently inhabited location on Earth.
+The Svalbard Islands in the Arctic Ocean is the northernmost permanently inhabited location on Earth.

 Located between the 78th and 81st parallel north and between the Barents Sea and the Norwegian Sea, these islands, where winter temperatures fall to -35°C and the sun doesn’t rise between mid-November and the end of January, are mainly known for their majestic glaciers and for the presence of the creatures known as the true rulers of this land: polar bears.

 The name “Svalbard” means “cold shores.”
 However, far from the image of an arctic desert that fills the collective imagination, these islands are a sort of utopic reality.
 Here, 2,500 inhabitants of 43 nationalities live together.